humdingerb/quicklaunch/ReadMe.md

 In the main window the context menu was evoked via a right-click.
 The first item adds the selected app to the ignore list (more on that in the setup options discussed below).
 The second item opens the app's location in a Tracker window.
 The same can be achieved by pressing _CTRL_ + _RETURN_.

-The setup window shows four options:
+The setup window shows five options:

-*   Show the version of an application — only really useful when having older and newer versions of an app installed.
+*   _Show the version of an application_ — only really useful when having older and newer versions of an app installed.
-*   Show the path to an application — interesting when you have several copies of an application.
+*   _Show the path to an application_ — interesting when you have several copies of an application.
-*   Wait for a second letter before starting the search — probably only useful for slow systems.
+*   _Wait for a second letter before starting the search_ — starts QuickLaunch with the previous search.
+*   _Remeber last search term — probably only useful for slow systems.
-*   Ignore files & folders (and their subfolders) that you can add and remove from the list with the buttons at the bottom.
+*   _Ignore these files & folders (and their subfolders)_ that you can add and remove from the list with the buttons at the bottom.
 You can also right-click an app in the main window's result list to add that specific app to the ignore list.

 ### Tips & Tricks